lewagon/data-setup/_partials/gcp_setup.md

 <details>
   <summary>Troubleshooting</summary>

-- I don't have any credit card
-  - The neo-bank Revolut offers a free credit card with its [Standard plan](https://www.revolut.com/a-radically-better-account)

 - `AccessDeniedException: 403 The project to be billed is associated with an absent billing account.`
   - Make sure that billing is enabled for your Google Cloud Platform project https://cloud.google.com/billing/docs/how-to/modify-project